Sonoma County Office of Education

 Contact: jramirez@scoe.org

-lauren ridgway small squareLauren Ridgway, Project Coordinator - Language & Literacy, is passionate about creating equitable educational opportunities for all students.
+lauren ridgway small squareLauren Ridgway, Program Coordinator - Language & Literacy, is passionate about creating equitable educational opportunities for all students.
 After five years of teaching in the elementary grades, Lauren moved into a consulting teacher role at the district level, first in ELA and then as the English Learner Coordinator.
 Most recently, she served as the Student Support Coordinator for Sequoia Elementary School in Santa Rosa.
 Lauren holds a B.A. in Liberal Studies from Sonoma State University and a M.S. in Educational Leadership from Cal State East Bay.

 Outside of work, Lauren enjoys reading, baking, and spending time with her two young nieces.